Kendal, LA9 5AY

-The course is CPD accredited.
+This course is CPD accredited.

 What the course covers

 The course will help you make decisions about materials to use for different types of properties, depending on the way they were built and their location.
 This includes a consideration of different types of lime and their specification.

-Kendal College is wheelchair accessible and disabled parking is available.
+Kendal College is wheelchair accessible, and disabled parking is available.

 There are just 25 places on this course.
 If it’s oversubscribed, we’ll need to give priority to those from South Lakeland.

 Please book online now.
 If you have any questions, please contact CAfS: email@example.com or 01768 210276.

 Light refreshments will be provided.